 Traditional education and treatment methods for ASD have been demonstrated to teach valuable skills; however, generalization has long been a problem.
 That is, it has been a challenge for individuals with ASD to take what they learn in controlled environments and demonstrate their knowledge in a correct way, at the right time and in the right place.
 It is now thought that theatre experiences offer important opportunities for socialization for youth with ASD, but even more important, opportunities to generalize learned skills.
 Acting involves conveying to others how a character is feeling and thinking.
 In this way, acting can be used to teach emotional recognition, expression, nonverbal behavior, gestures, listening skills, eye contact, and strategies to handle social situations.
 Other aspects of theatre including set design, staging, choreography and lighting also rely on social and linguistics skills leading to collaboration, compromise and cooperation.
 Theatre is a highly structured environment and may fit very well with the sometimes rigid, black and white thinking of individuals with ASD.
 Activities associated with creating theatre can provide an opportunity for students with ASD to have purposeful and meaningful experiences in a controlled, structured environment.

-Several theatre programs have involved individuals with ASD, including the widely known Miracle Project in Santa Monica, California.
+Several theatre arts programs have involved individuals with ASD to help facilitate social and communication skills, including the widely known Miracle Project in Santa Monica, California.
 In 2008, the project achieved wide recognition after winning an Emmy award for an HBO documentary profiling five young project participants.
 Other programs throughout the U.S. have included those at the Florida Repertory Theatre in Fort Myers, Florida; the Phoenix Theatre in Phoenix, Arizona; and the Red Kite Project in the Chicago Children’s Theatre.
 In New York City, The EPIC Players (www.epicplayersnyc.org), a neuro-inclusive theatre company, is one such organization devoted to theatre arts for individuals with developmental disorders including Autism Spectrum Disorder.
 EPIC Players is dedicated to creating professional performing arts opportunities and supportive social communities through the arts for persons living with developmental disabilities.

 Through neuro-inclusive main stage productions, musical cabarets, original showcases, and skills-based arts and career classes, EPIC Players breaks down the social stigma surrounding neuro-diverse communities, increases critical employment opportunities for individuals with ASD and seeks to pioneer increased inclusion in the mainstream arts.